The IT Sea of Acronyms

 How do SSL Certificates work?

 Essentially, for SSL to work there is a public key and a private key.
 When you first connect to a website or server using SSL, it will send you an encrypted public key.
 Your computer checks the SSL Certificate that it receives, and verifies that the certificate is valid.
-Once Server interactions with the browserthe certificate is verified, your computer will send an encrypted private key back to the server.
+Once the certificate is verified, your computer will send an encrypted private key back to the server.

 The interaction sets up an encrypted communication between your browser and the website.
 Since only your computer knows the private key that was generated, if anyone were to intercept the communication between you and the server, they would only see a cryptographic code with no way to decrypt it.